vlele/aks/Ingress-Controller/README.md

 # Ingress-Controller Deployment
 This is the readme document of the Ingress-Controller Deployment.
-The demonstration is going to be done in the same AKS Cluster that was built by Azure DevOps module("aisazdevops-taskapi").
 This demo walks through a sample deployment of the NGINX ingress controller in an AKS cluster.
-Two applications are run in the AKS cluster, each of which is accessible over a single address using the mechanism of “Ingress Controller”.
+Two applications are run in a AKS cluster, each of which is accessible over a single address using the mechanism of “Ingress Controller”.
 A namespace ('prod') will be created and both application deployment will be done in that namespace.Then the KUBE-LEGO project is used to automatically generate and configure Let's Encrypt certificates.

 **Implementation**: